Want an Affordable Divorce/Separation Agreement?

 The Mediator has extensive experience working with individuals in conflict.
-She regularly teach collaborative problem solving skills to my clients.
-She formally expanded my private practice to include Mediation in 2009.
+She regularly teaches collaborative problem-solving skills to my clients, and formally expanded my private practice to include Mediation in 2009.

 The mediator was first trained in Mediation in 1990/1991 when she did a practicum as a Volunteer Co-ordinator in the Community Mediation Services Program at Community Justice Initiatives in Waterloo, Ontario.
-In the last three years, she decided to upgrade her mediator training and has taken over 300 of training in Mediation.
+To upgrade her mediator training, she has taken over 300 of training in Mediation.
 She has a Certificate Program in Conflict Management from Alberta Arbitration and Mediation Society, specific training in Divorce and Separation Mediation, as well as training in the management of high conflict individuals.

 Violet has the following designations: